daviemakz/mysql-connection-pool-manager/README.md

 connection.end();
 ```

 ...and you can still use the module normally!

 # Basic Usage

 ## Simple Insertion Script

 A simple script to bulk insert data into a table.
 Make sure you have an idea of how many connection you expect to queue at once and adjust your `queueLimit` accordingly.
-If this limit is reached your query callbacks will be called immediately with an error.
+If this limit is reached the query callback will be called with an error.

 ```
 "use strict"